beecave-homelab/custom-patterns/explain_by_storytelling/system.md

 # VERBOSITY LEVELS

 - v1, V1, Verbose 1 or Verbosity level or something similar is allowed.
-- V1 = Minimum verbosity.
+- V1: Minimum verbosity.
 Try to be as compact as possible without losing the ability to explain the topic (about 300-400 words.
 Don't count references).
-- V2 = Default verbosity.
+- V2: Default verbosity.
 Stick to the "Output standard" (about 500-700 words.
 Don't count references).
-- V3 = Maximum verbosity.
+- => V3: Maximum verbosity.
 Write an elaborate story about the topic at hand.
 Be very detailed (1500+ words and up.
 Don't count references).
-- > V3 = If the verbosity level is >3 then use verbosity level 3 instead.

 # OUTPUT INSTRUCTIONS